pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 4.7: As an admin/regular user, when I am logged into the site, and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register

-### Feature 5 Memories, Memory, Add/Edit/Delete Memory
+### Feature 5 Memories Memory Add Edit Delete Memory
-#### Description
+#### Description feature 5
 - A user can add a memory by clicking on the Add Memory link and providing the following information
     - Tournament Name, a dropdown appears with a list of tournament
     - Memory Image, an image upload that the user can upload an image.
 The file types allowed are jpg and png, and a message is displayed if the user tried to add a memory with an image type not matching jpg or png
-    - Memory Name, a text field,. where the user can enter a memory name
+    - Memory Name, a text field, where the user can enter a memory name
     - Memory Description, a textarea, where the user can enter a memory description, date(calendar date in the form dd/mm/yyyy) and stadium
     - All fields are mandatory
     Clicking cancel will bring the user back to the Memories page, clicking Add Memory will save the changes and create the memory
     ![Add Memory](football_memories/static/images/readme/add_memory.PNG)
-- A user can edit an existing memory by clicking on the Edit Memory button on a memory(My memories) and providing the following information
+- A user can edit an existing memory by clicking on the "Edit Memory" button on a memory(My memories) and providing the following information
     - Tournament Name, the selected tournament is displayed
     - Memory Image, an image upload that the user can upload an image.
 The file types allowed are jpg and png, and a message is displayed if the user tried to add a memory with an image type not matching jpg or png.
 For security purposes a new image must be uploaded
     - Memory Name, a text field, where the user can update a memory name